 186 Hoe Street,

 Located in the northeast London district of Walthamstow.
 Originally on this site had stood the Victoria Picture Theatre, which was purchased by Sydney Bernstein in 1928.
-The Granada Theatre was the second Granada Theatre to be opened in the expanding Granada Theatres chain, and opened on 15th September 1930 with “Splinters”.
+The Granada Theatre was the second purpose built Granada Theatre to be built and opened in the expanding Granada Theatres chain (the Granada Theatre, Dover was the first).
+The Granada Theatre, Walthamstow opened on 15th September 1930 with Sydney Howard in “Splinters” on the screen and Barber & His Band on the stage.
 Designed by Cecil Masey in a Spanish Moorish style, the cinema had a restaurant, located to the left of the entrance over shop units.
-The interior design was by Russian set designer Theodore Komisarjevsky, who went on the design the interiors of many more Granada cinemas.
+The interior design was by Russian theatre set designer Theodore Komisarjevsky, who went on to design the interiors of many more Granada cinemas.
 The large main foyer is in a Spanish Baroque style with huge mirrors on the walls, and furniture designed especially for the theatre by Komisarjevsky.

-In October 1973, the Granada Theatre was tripled, with 944 seats in the former balcony, using the original projection box and proscenium.
-The two min-cinemas in the rear stalls under the circle each seated 182 and had a new projection box installed.
+In October 1973, the Granada Theatre was tripled, with 944 seats in the former balcony, using the original projection box and proscenium and boxing-in the two side seating blocks in the rear of the balcony.
+The two mini-cinemas in the rear stalls under the circle each seated 182 and had a new projection box installed.
 The front stalls area became unused, with seating removed.
+The decorative top of the façade was removed from the building.
 The Granada Theatre was given a Grade II Listing by English Heritage on 24th February 1987.

 In January 1989, it was taken over by the Cannon Group and re-named Cannon.
 By July 1995, the Virgin Group had taken over and it was re-branded again.
 ABC took over from 3rd May 1996, and it was re-named ABC.
 In around 2000, the ABC chain was taken over by Odeon Theatres Ltd, and although it retained the ABC name, it was soon closed by Odeon.
 They put a stipulation on any sale of the building, that it could never screen English language films again.